web-illinois/toolkit/src/components/il-nav/README.md

 ### `dropdown`

-In this mode, the navigation is initially collapsed to a button which expands when clicked.
+This is a compact mode in which the navigation is collapsed to a dropdown.
+Clicking the dropdown reveals the navigation items.

 ```html
 <il-nav type="dropdown"></il-nav>